zhouby-zjl/drtp/README.md

 2. Simply copy all files of the DRTP to the ndnSIM folder in an override manner.
 3. You need to edit the drtp-config-static.ini file under the ndnSIM/ns-3 folder with the correct IEEE bus dataset path, the output log path and some simulation parameters.
 4. Run DRTP testers.
 First, cd ndnSIM/ns-3.
 Second, there are two types of tester with the route algorithms available below:
-   - a Dijkstra based algorithm.
+   - a Dijkstra based algorithm to generate multi-path subgraph (GenMPSG).
 You can run: ./waf --run scratch/drtp-sim-static-dijkstra --command-template="%s drtp-config-dijkstra.ini".
-   - An optimized resilient routes generation algorithm.
+   - An optimized resilient routes generation (RRG) algorithm.
 You can run:  ./waf --run scratch/drtp-sim-static --command-template="%s drtp-config-static.ini".
 5. Afterwards, you can find the simulation results under the SIM_LOG_DIR directory defined in the above ini file.

  **********************************************************************************